quinnwerks/Research_2017/README.md

 - Formulation 2-1: Has multiple drones searching the space at the same time.
 Really increases the tree width making computation absurdly slow

--Formulation 1-1: Has a single drone searching the space.
+- Formulation 1-1: Has a single drone searching the space.
 Pretty fast compared to 2-1.